kcudding/ecotheory.github.io/teach/RIntro/logistic_regresson.md

 Now we will create a new column to describe presence or absence of filamentous diatoms.

-We can do that with a function called "ifelse" to label all observations where measurements were greater than zero as "present", and all observations where measurements were equal to zero as "absent":
+We can do that with a function called **ifelse** to label all observations where measurements were greater than zero as "present", and all observations where measurements were equal to zero as "absent":

 ```r
 filam_diatom$filam_presence <- ifelse(filam_diatom$filamentous_Diatom > 0, "present", "absent")
 ```

-Now we format this column as "factor" and ensure the reference group ("absent") is the first to be shown:
+Now we format this column as **factor** and ensure the reference group ("absent") is the first to be shown:

 ```r